rb16b/Accelerate-Dev/README.md

 A Pod Disruption Budget is a Kubernetes resource that specifies the minimum number of pods that must remain available during a disruption caused by voluntary actions (like scaling down) or involuntary actions (like node failures or cluster upgrade)

 Make sure you are dev-UserX project
-View pdb.yaml file
+View the pdb.yaml file

 Run $ oc apply -f pdb.yaml

-You have set up Pod Distriubrtion Budget for rest-fights application
+You have set up Pod Distribution Budget for the rest-fights application

 Check if pdb is ready
 $ oc get pdb